 It was originally introduced in the 1950s to serve in the beneficial role of a surgical anesthetic.

-Then discontinued as an anesthetic for people in 1965 because of the temporary irrational and delusional state it caused in those to whom it was administered.
-In 1978, it became illegal in the U.S.
+It was discontinued as an anesthetic for people in 1965.
+In 1978, it became illegal in the U.S because of the temporary irrational and delusional state, it caused in those to whom it was administered.

 Ready to Ensure a Safe, Drug-free Work Environment?

 Maintaining a healthy and safe workplace is serious business.
-Does your company need a Employee Drug Testing program?
+Does your company need an Employee Drug Testing program?
 Make sure you order drug test kits from a provider you can trust.

 uVera Diagnostics offers innovative drug testing kits that have been FDA cleared and CLIA approved.

 Businesses, court systems, transportation authorities, federal and state agencies, and medical institutions around the world have relied on our patented technology.